harshp30/BlackScholesModelImplementation/README.md

     > "The Monte Carlo simulation is a mathematical technique that predicts possible outcomes of an uncertain event."

-    In this case we are using Monte Carlo is being used to predict the future value of a stock
+    In this case, we are using Monte Carlo is being used to predict the future value of a stock

     *Setup*

-    I focused on TSLA stock where we get the stokc price 'today'.
-In order to run a Monte Carlo Simulation there are various variables.
+    I focused on TSLA stock where we get the stock price 'today'.
+To run a Monte Carlo Simulation there are various variables.

     - The price today (S0)
     - Simulation time length (N = 252 -- Number of trading days in a year)
-    - Number of iteration (simulation_iterations = 1000)
+    - Number of iterations (simulation_iterations = 1000)
     - mu (mu = 0.0002)
     - sigma (sigma = 0.01)

-    The code below is represntation of this and essential calculates the stock price of each of the next 252 trading days a thousand times using the Monte Carlo formula
+    The code below is a representation of this and essentially calculates the stock price of each of the next 252 trading days a thousand times using the Monte Carlo formula

     The `prices[-1] * np.exp((mu - 0.5 * sigma ** 2) + sigma * np.random.normal())` formula is used to calculate the stock price.
-It based on Ito Lemma stochastic process iwth the Wiener-process in a random walk
+It based on Ito Lemma stochastic process with the Wiener process in a random walk

      ```